AnnexMedAnnexMedAnnexMed

 PTA/OTA Modifier Compliance

 CO and CQ modifier compliance is an active and escalating CMS enforcement priority.
-AnnexMed applies these modifiers correctly to assistant-provided services while ensuring they are never incorrectly applied to supervising therapist services protecting both your payment accuracy and compliance posture.
+AnnexMed applies these modifiers correctly to assistant-provided services while ensuring they are never incorrectly applied to supervising therapist services, protecting payment accuracy and compliance posture.

 Setting-Specific Billing Expertise